jimmymk23/jimmymk23/README.md

-### Hi there 👋
+### Hey!
+My name is James and I'm a Frontend Web Developer, Student, and Chocolate Connoisseur 🍫

-# My name is James and I'm a frontend web developer.
+- 🔭 I’m currently working on

 <!--
 **jimmymk23/jimmymk23** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.